calvare7/calvare7.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral Researcher, <a href="https://uwaterloo.ca">University of Waterloo</a>.
-Formerly a postdoc at Stanford University and UCLA.
+subtitle: Postdoctoral Researcher, <a href="https://uwaterloo.ca/fluid-mechanics-research-lab/">University of Waterloo</a>.
+Formerly a postdoc at <a href="https://epsp.stanford.edu/">Stanford University</a> and <a href="https://atmos.ucla.edu/chamecki/">UCLA</a>.

 profile:
   align: right